-Resource Conservation Goal 36: Preserve, protect and increase plantings of trees within the City Goal/Action # Policy/Action Status/Implementation 36.1 Incorporate existing trees into development pro and longevity of native oaks or other significan measures and construction practices.
-When tre appropriate tree replacement. t trees through appropriate design
+Resource Conservation Goal 36: Preserve, protect and increase plantings of trees within the City Goal/Action # Policy/Action Status/Implementation 36.1 Incorporate existing trees into development projects.
+Avoid adverse effects on health and longevity of native oaks or other significant trees through appropriate design measures and construction practices.
+When tree preservation is not possible, require appropriate tree replacement.
+36.1.B measures and construction practices.
+When tree preservation is not possible, require